 In a post-Lara world, we’ve seen the creation of some outstanding and varied female action heroes both in gaming and in Hollywood.
 Now we have characters such as Elena Fisher and Chloe Frazer in the Uncharted series, Elizabeth in Bioshock 3 and Ellie in The Last of Us series.
 Even down to the fact that popular RPG games, such as Mass Effect, give players the option to play as a female hero can be linked back to the walls that Tomb Raider broke down.

-Of course, this is purely anecdotal and like many things we feel passionate about, there are a multitude of interpretations and opinions, all of which are valid.
+Of course, this is purely anecdotal and like many things we feel passionate about, there is a multitude of interpretations and opinions, all of which are valid.
 I can’t wait to see how Square Enix takes this beloved and iconic character after Shadow of the Tomb Raider.
 Whether they eventually go down the route of the originals and have her become the character we know or if she becomes a much different person as the last game suggested.
 Playing Lara as she progresses will surely be an enjoyable experience and I can’t wait to see what kind of game comes next.

 In the meantime, I might have to fish out my old Playstation 2 and hope my version of Tomb Raider: Legend isn’t too scratched.